syeung14/self-dev/grammar/Grammar.md

   [sentence example]
   https://learning.oreilly.com/library/view/functional-programming-in/9781941222690/f_0028.html#:-:text=If%20any%20name%20was%20longer%20th,e%2C%20Steve%20in%20this%20example.
 - Ch15 - modifying phrases
-  * There are twp simple sentences, instead of having two separate subjects and verbs, we can turn one of them into a modifying phrase.
+  * There are twp simple sentences, instead of having two separate subjects and verbs, we can `turn one of them into a modifying phrase.`
+    - writing more `musical` sentences
-    * and `-ing` phrase : one action that is ongoing at the same time as another
+    * and `-ing` phrase (present participle): one action that is ongoing at the same time as another
-    * a `to` phrase : a desired action / goal
+    * a `to` phrase (infinitive phrase): a desired action / goal
-    * an `-ed` phrase :  condition of someone or something
+    * an `-ed` phrase (past participle):  condition of someone or something

   * the Criminal entered the courtroom.
 He smiled at the jury.
     * `Entering the courtroom,` the criminal smiled at the jury.